YasnoSolnishko/KC-Data-Analyst-final-project/README.md

 **1.1 Description**

-One of the main tasks of an analyst in our team is to conduct experiments correctly.
-To do this, we use the A/B testing method.
 During the testing of one hypothesis, a new payment mechanism for services on the website was proposed to the target group, while the control group retained the basic mechanism.
 As a task, you need to analyze the results of the experiment and make a conclusion whether to launch the new payment mechanism for all users.

 **1.2 Input Data**